cunnie/docs/bosh_create_dns_server.md

 mkdir examples
 ```

 We create *examples/bind-9-bosh-lite.yml*.
 Much of this is boilerplate for a *BOSH Lite* deployment.
-Note that we hard-code our VMs IP address to 10.244.0.66:
+Note that we hard-code our VM's IP address to 10.244.0.66:

 ```
 ---